‘Waste of time’: Community college transfers derail students

 “It just feels like a waste of time,” said Korba, 23, of Sonora, California.
 “I thought I was supposed to be going to a CSU and starting hard classes and doing a bunch of cool labs.”

 Every year, hundreds of thousands of students start at community colleges hoping to transfer to a university later.
-It’s advertised as a cheaper path to a bachelor’s degree, an education hack in a world of ever-rising tuition costs.
+It’s advertised as a cheaper path to a bachelor’s degree.

-Yet the reality is rarely that simple.
-For some students, the transfer process becomes a maze so confusing it derails their college plans.
+The reality is rarely that simple.
+For some students, the transfer becomes a maze so confusing it derails their college plans.

 Among nearly 1 million students who started at a community college in 2016, just one in seven earned a bachelor’s degree within six years, according to data from the National Student Clearinghouse.